 '''

-server_identity = RNS.Identity.recall(destination_hash)

-Inform the user that we'll begin connecting

-RNS.log("Establishing link with server...")

-When the server identity is known, we set

-up a destination

-server_destination = RNS.Destination(

-server_identity,

-RNS.Destination.OUT,

-RNS.Destination.SINGLE,

-APP_NAME,

-"identifyexample"

 )

 And create a link

 link = RNS.Link(server_destination)

 We set a callback that will get executed

 every time a packet is received over the

 link

 link.set_packet_callback(client_packet_received)

 We'll also set up functions to inform the

 user when the link is established or closed

 link.set_link_established_callback(link_established)

 link.set_link_closed_callback(link_closed)

 Everything is set up, so let's enter a loop

 for the user to interact with the example

 client_loop()

 def client_loop():

 global server_link

 Wait for the link to become active

 while not server_link:

 time.sleep(0.1)

 should_quit = False

 while not should_quit:

 print("> ", end=" ")

 text = input()

 Check if we should quit the example

 if text == "quit" or text == "q" or text == "exit":

 should_quit = True

 server_link.teardown()

 If not, send the entered text over the link

 if text != "":

-'''

-'''

 data = text.encode("utf-8")

 if len(data) <= RNS.Link.MDU:

 RNS.Packet(server_link, data).send()

 else:

 RNS.log(

 "Cannot send this packet, the data size of "+

 str(len(data))+" bytes exceeds the link packet MDU of "+

 str(RNS.Link.MDU)+" bytes",

 RNS.LOG_ERROR

+)

 except Exception as e:

 RNS.log("Error while sending data over the link: "+str(e))

+'''

+'''

 should_quit = True

 server_link.teardown()

 This function is called when a link

 has been established with the server

 def link_established(link):

 We store a reference to the link

 instance for later use

 global server_link, client_identity

 server_link = link

 Inform the user that the server is

 connected

 RNS.log("Link established with server, identifying to remote peer...")

 link.identify(client_identity)

 When a link is closed, we'll inform the

 user, and exit the program

-def link closed(link):
+def link_closed(link):

 if link.teardown_reason == RNS.Link.TIMEOUT:

 RNS.log("The link timed out, exiting now")

 elif link.teardown_reason == RNS.Link.DESTINATION_CLOSED:

 RNS.log("The link was closed by the server, exiting now")

 else:

 RNS.log("Link closed, exiting now")

 RNS.Reticulum.exit_handler()

 time.sleep(1.5)

-os.exit(∅)
+os.exit(0)

 When a packet is received over the link, we

 simply print out the data.

 def client_packet_received(message, packet):

 text = message.decode("utf-8")

 RNS.log("Received data on the link: "+text)

 print("> ", end=" ")

 sys.stdout.flush()

+This part of the program runs at startup,

+and parses input of from the user, and then

+starts up the desired program mode.

+if name == "main":

+try:

+parser = argparse.ArgumentParser(description="Simple link example")

+parser.add_argument(

 '''